 Upselling can be a real challenge for many restaurants in today’s new reality.
 Almost everything has gone virtual and ordering food from a local restaurant is no exception.

 So how do restaurants go about this?
-Is it possible to upsell online with just a mobile app and some time-tested strategies as it was before the pandemic?
+Is it possible to upsell online with just a mobile app and some time-tested strategies?
+Or is it better

 Today, we’re going to look into an upsell strategy using a full restaurant CRM like DeliveryBizConnect to drastically increase your profit.
 But first, a little bit about upselling and cross-selling.

 Both strategies have worked for centuries and their effectiveness relies on one key element – they work best when they’re not too obvious.
 However, they’re not quite the same so we use whichever is more appropriate.